brendanhasz/probflow/docs/index.rst

     model = Normal(predictions, noise_std)
     model.fit(x, y)

 For convenience, ProbFlow also includes several :ref:`ready-made models <ready_made_models>` for standard tasks (such as linear regressions, logistic regressions, and multi-layer dense neural networks).
-For example, the above linear regression example could have been done with much less work by using ProbFlow's ready-made LinearRegression model:
+For example, the above linear regression example could have been done with much less work by using ProbFlow's ready-made :func:`.LinearRegression` model:

 .. code-block:: python